gustycooper/gustycooper.github.io/mydoc/mydoc_3_our_first_classes.md

 As we venture into creating types, we initially create two classes, each in its own ```.java``` file.
 One file contains the ```class``` that defines our type.
 The other file contains the ```class``` that uses (or tests) our type.

-## Pattern Class for Defining Type
+## Defining Type Pattern

 The following is our pattern for creating a ```class``` that defines a type.

 <div class="alert alert-danger" role="alert"><i class="fa fa-delicious fa-lg"></i>
 <b>
-Programming Pattern
-X. Class for Defining Our Types
+Programming Pattern: Class for Defining Our Types
 </b>
 <br>
 <pre>